codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/performance/judge-performance-city-website.md

 (nb this section from GDS so far https://www.gov.uk/service-manual/measurement/using-data.html)

+## Fail Whale

+don't do a healthcare.gov

 ## What "good" performance looks like

  - Ensure monitoring can measure median, 95th percentile, and 98th percentile performance
+ - something about availability like twitter, facebook, because fail whale isn't funny

 ## Resources